vinc01100101/qniverse-core-library/README.md

 import {ThemeProvider, createMuiTheme} from "@qniverse/core";
 ```

-Current versions are only meant to be used with the [NextJS](https://nextjs.org/) framework.
+Current versions are only compatible with the [NextJS](https://nextjs.org/) framework.
 (We will remove this dependency in the future.)

 Inside the `_QWrapper` module are the [CssBaseLine](https://material-ui.com/components/css-baseline/) and [ThemeProvider](https://material-ui.com/styles/api/#themeprovider) which sets the app automatically.
 Just pass the config in the `_QWrapper` and use it to wrap the app components.